professional-pigeon/Epicodus-Portfolio/README.md

 This is a place to show off the work we do in class.
 Currently it's hosting WIP's but eventually it will be hosting well polished projects.

-You can view the pae [here](https://professional-pigeon.github.io/Epicodus-Portfolio/) on github pages.
+You can view the page [here](https://professional-pigeon.github.io/Epicodus-Portfolio/) on github pages.

 ## Setup/Installation Requirements